RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Physical access control requirements for CSS equipment that has signing capability must meet the CA physical access requirements specified in Section 5.1.2.1.
 CSS equipment that do not have a private signing key and only distribute pre-generated OCSP responses are not required to meet these requirements.

+#### Physical Access for KED Equipment

+Physical access control requirements for KED equipment that store private keys must meet the CA physical access requirements specified in Section 5.1.2.1.

+#### Physical Access for DDS Equipment

+Physical access control requirements for DDS equipment that store or use private keys must meet the CA physical access requirements specified in Section 5.1.2.1.

+#### Physical Access for KRA and KRO Equipment

+KRA and KRO equipment must be protected from unauthorized access while the cryptographic module is installed and activated.
+The KRA and KRO must implement physical access controls to reduce the risk of equipment tampering even when the cryptographic module is not installed and activated.
+These security mechanisms must be commensurate with the level of threat in the equipment environment.

 ### Power and Air Conditioning

 The CA must have sufficient alternative power supply in the event of a primary power source failure to either maintain CA operations or, at a minimum, prevent loss of data.